Shawon5030/History-Of-All-Programming-Language-/Python.md

 Brython,[166] Transcrypt,[167][168] and Pyjs compile Python to JavaScript.
 (The latest release of Pyjs was in 2012.)
 Cython compiles a superset of Python to C. The resulting code can be used with Python via direct C-level API calls into the Python interpreter.
+PyJL compiles/transpiles a subset of Python to "human-readable, maintainable, and high-performance Julia source code".[92]
+Despite the developers' performance claims, this is not possible for arbitrary Python code; that is, compiling to a faster language or machine code is known to be impossible in the general case.
+The semantics of Python might potentially be changed, but in many cases speedup is possible with few or no changes in the Python code.
+The faster Julia source code can then be used from Python or compiled to machine code.